ZachHappel/Haskell-Wumpus/README.md

 # Hunt the Wumpus

-_A collaborative implementation of Hunt the Wumpus in Haskell._
+_Haskell Implementation of the Classic TI-99/4A Game: Hunt the Wumpus_

 ## Overview